Eric Greitens: 2016 Missouri gubernatorial election

+Governor of Missouri (2017–2018)

 Greitens identifies himself as a conservative outsider, and is a member of the Republican Party.
 He called himself a "Make America Great Again" candidate, and often voiced opposition to leading Republicans such as Mitch McConnell for being insufficiently conservative.
 He has opposed federal matching grants for state projects, saying they "unbalance" state budgets, and voiced support for block grants instead.

 Cabinet

 A B-2 stealth bomber flies over the Inauguration of Governor Eric Greitens on January 9, 2017, in Jefferson City, Missouri.

 Greitens took office as governor on January 9, 2017.
 His initial Cabinet was: